Brian-Kariu/django-chain/README.md

 # Django Chain
 A Django library for seamless LangChain integration, making it easy to add LLM capabilities to your Django applications.
+This is a reusable Django application that provides a robust framework for defining, managing, and executing multi-step Large Language Model (LLM) workflows.
+It offers a set of API endpoints to interact with prompts, workflows, and their execution, enabling dynamic LLM applications without direct code changes for each new workflow.

 [![python](https://img.shields.io/badge/Python-3.12-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)